On fibrations of Lie groupoids: Existence and obstruction of topological product Lie groupoid fibrations

-\end{itemize} All these maps are smooth.
+Note that $\Lambda$ is a smooth lifting of $\bar\Lambda$.
+As we remarked in (1), Lemma \ref{L pre-action-map}, the smoothness of $\Lambda$ means that the induced map $K^1\times \A\rto \A$ is smooth.
+Then by the assumption that $\Omega$ is smooth, one can see that all these structure maps above are smooth.
+On the other hand, since $s_\K, s_\A, t_\K, t_\A$ are all submersions and $\Lambda_\xi$ is an automorphism of $\A$, we see that both $s_\G$ and $t_\G$ are submersions.

 We next show that these structure maps actually give rise to a Lie groupoid structure over $\G$.
-Once we prove this, it is obvious that the projections to the first factors give rise to a topological product Lie groupoid $\A$-extension $\G\rto \K$.
+We only have to show that these structure maps satisfy the axioms for $\G$ being a category.
+Once we prove this, it is obvious that the projections to the first factors give rise to a topological product Lie groupoid fibration $\G\rto \K$ with fiber $\A$ over $\K$.

 We first verify the associativity of the multiplication \eqref{E def-multi-T-4-1}.
 Take three composable arrows $(\alpha,\xi)$, $(\beta,\eta)$, $(\gamma,\zeta)\in G^1$.
 We have

 and

 It is direct to see that the associativity follows from the following equality